For every safari we sell, we send a child to school.

 A few months later the Pintos heard Blake Mycoskie of TOMS Shoes present his company’s One for One programme, which gives a new pair of shoes to a child in need for every pair purchased.
 Mycoskie so inspired the Pintos that by lunchtime they were mapping out the concept, and our One for One education commitment was born.

-Twenty-five years ago, Micato employee Lorna Macleod was approached by a small boy in a Nairobi shopping center.
-He was going from person to person with a note from his headmaster stating that he needed to raise 600 shillings--about $15--to buy a uniform before being allowed in school.
+More than 30 years ago, Micato employee Lorna Macleod was approached by a small boy in a Nairobi shopping center.
+He was going from person to person with a note from his headmaster stating that he needed to raise 600 shillings–about $15–to buy a uniform before being allowed in school.
 Macleod read the note and handed the boy the entire 600 shillings.
-Overwhelmed, he gazed at the bundle of banknotes and whispered a tearful "God Bless You" before dashing away.
+Overwhelmed, he gazed at the bundle of banknotes and whispered a tearful “God Bless You” before dashing away.

 That chance encounter sparked an insight.
 Micato was the perfect bridge between children in need and kindhearted safari travellers wishing to help.
 So we gave that bridge a name: AmericaShare.
 And together, Micato-AmericaShare has been helping to change lives for the better ever since.

 We also send hundreds of orphaned and vulnerable children to quality boarding schools through our School Sponsorship Programme — children without parents or stable families, for whom boarding school is the only solution.
 These children are sponsored by generous Micato travellers, and in the process, profound and lifelong bonds of love and dedication are formed between sponsor and child.
-We are proudly graduating our university students who have been sponsored since early primary school!
-To learn how to become a sponsor, visit the the AmericaShare page.
+We are now seeing our students who have been sponsored since early primary school graduate from university!
+To learn how to become a sponsor, visit the School Sponsorship page.